gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 gatsby build --prefix-paths
 ```

+> **Note**: The `--prefix-paths` option _must_ be used for path and asset prefixes to be applied

 Once a build is complete, the compiled set of files can be found in `/public`.
-This folder is deployed directly to the `/who` path of the website domain in place of the existing HTML files.
-If `assetPrefix` is also being used, the same folder is uploaded to a new `/gatsby/who` folder on the asset domain.
+It's all in there and ready to replace the existing files!
+In the case of the example site, the folder contents are deployed directly to the `/who` path of the website domain in place of the existing HTML files.
+If `assetPrefix` is also being used, the contents are also uploaded to a new `/gatsby/who` folder on the asset domain.

 ### Integrated site file structure